habedi/template-rust-project/README.md

 ## Features

 - Minimalistic project structure
-- Pre-configured GitHub Actions for testing and building
+- Pre-configured GitHub Actions for running tests and making releases for different platforms
-- Makefile for managing different tasks such as formatting, testing, and linting
+- Makefile for managing common tasks such as formatting, testing, linting, and building
-- Example configuration files
+- Example configuration files for common tools like `rustfmt`, `clippy`, and `editorconfig`

 ## Contributing